Building a "Food for All" California

 Nourish California advocates an end to discriminatory, exclusionary policies that limit equitable opportunities—and equitable access to essential resources—for immigrant Californians.

-We lead the Food4All Immigrants campaign, which commits to ensuring that all California immigrants in need can access nutrition assistance.
-We also collaborate with state and national partners, including immigrant rights and health organizations, to mitigate the harm of federal immigration policy such as rules governing public charge, which have driven many immigrant families to disenroll from CalFresh, WIC, and other vital programs for which they are eligible.
+We lead the Food4All campaign, which commits to ensuring that all California immigrants can access nutrition assistance if and when they need it.
+We also collaborate with state and national partners, including immigrant rights and health organizations, to mitigate the harm of federal immigration policy.
+That includes regulatory changes, such as public charge, which have driven many immigrant families to disenroll from CalFresh, WIC, and other vital programs for which they are eligible.

 Publications & Resources